Batches have been

 have been placed

 When we started our Nurse Aide programme, we aimed not only to meet a demand for health workers, but also to address unemployment among young women.
 Various social and emotional challenges arise in the path to employment, and our counsellors work with our nurse aides to support them through these challenges.

 Priya* was compelled to go back to her parent’s house after being mentally harassed by her alcoholic husband and in laws.
 She felt the need to be independent despite objection from her in laws.
 During that time, her aunt, who did the nurse aide course herself, introduced her to the course.

 He husband would make random visits to the hospital she worked in and demand for her salary.
-After she completed 4-month of theory, she was called back by her in laws to do household chores, since her sister-in-law was delivering a baby.
+After she completed four months of theory, she was called back by her in laws to do household chores, since her sister-in-law was delivering a baby.
 She was highly overworked and was unable to complete her internship on time moreover her in laws objected to her taking up a night duty job.

 Priya is now earning and is able to financially support her in laws and parents.

 “I am very thankful and grateful to SNEHA for giving me skills so I can earn a livelihood.
 I am now confident that I can face any challenges in life” she says.